 - Drinking water during your meal can help you feel satisfied.

 - Avoid sugar-sweetened drinks, such as soft drinks or juice, and limit alcoholic drinks to 1 or 2 glasses.

 If you feel you overindulged on a meal out, the main thing is not to feel guilty afterwards.
-Having one indulgent dinner doesn’t mean that you can’t continue eating well for the rest of the weekend.
+Having one indulgent dinner doesn’t mean that you can’t continue eating well for the rest of the week.
 Part of being human is experiencing slip-ups in life, and the critical thing to focus on is maintaining motivation after we slip-up.

 At the end of the day, life is supposed to be enjoyed.
 It isn’t practical to expect to adhere to a lifestyle without birthdays, holidays, or special occasions cropping up.
 Plus, life would be pretty dull without them.

 By definition, a lifestyle change is for the long term; trust in your ability to make responsible choices, and eat good food that you can enjoy without feeling like you have missed out or given up.